Jalileh/Driver/README.md

 The development process was riddled with PC/VM crashes, and I was only able to get the driver to its current state after much trial and error.
 I would strongly recommend writing **user-mode wrapped kernel code** rather than directly writing kernel-level code—unless, of course, you can run a virtual machine.

+The driver is mapped to lala-land region in ring 0 with no module identifier, if I recall correctly from there my usermode .dll sends a windows dataptr named \REDACTED/ and from there my nonsense implementation of hivemind goes onto become a temporary/permanent middle man for \REDACTED/ and after that our comlib dll interfaces all our completely legitimate calls to \REDACTED/.

 ---

 ## Reflection